 For example, Ariana watches over the herd, watches everything around the pasture, and keeps a keen eye on what the alpacas and humans are doing.
 If she senses danger she will hum.
 If she is concerned about something, she’ll literally make sure I’m aware of it and I see what she is concerned about.
 If she is upset with the behavior of another alpaca, she will make this known with other verbal cues or spitting.

 Another example is Vin.
 Vin is the oldest alpaca we have and the matriarch.
 She is also an alpaca, but she is a milder alpaca.
-She still keeps watch as Ariana does, but she is slower to react and will be softer in her communication to another alpaca.
+She still keeps watch as Ariana does, but she is slower to react and will be softer in her communication with another alpaca.

 All herds need an alpha and I never interfere with this social hierarchy and interaction.
 I have interfered when it is obvious the alpha is picking on a specific alpaca.
 We have had this experience with Ariana and this was an example of alpaca behavior that I modified.
 Some may argue with me on that approach, but for the peace and stress level of the herd, I thought it was necessary.
 And in the end, Ariana and I still have a close bond and probably an even stronger bond because she now views me as a follow alpha.